Do You Need a Copy Writer or a Content Writer?

-Several differences exist between copy writing and content writing which many get confused about so don’t worry, you’re not alone.
+Several differences exist between a copywriter vs a content writer which many get confused about so don’t worry, you’re not alone.
 Both content and copy are essential elements needed in digital marketing and on your website but make no mistake they are not one in the same.
 So how do you know which one to pick to do the job you need?

 Both content writing and copy writing share the task of improving your goal of improving your business’ sales.
 The two main differences are in the methods that they use.